CLNEulalia/CS-Algorithmic-Complexity/readme.md

-# Introduction to Computer Science, Algorithms, and Big-O Notation
+# Introduction to Computer Science, Algorithms, and Big-O

 For today's morning exercise, we will start our foray into the basic fundamentals of computer science, starting with big-o notation.